notMarkMP1/notMarkMP1/README.md

 <h1 align="center">Hi, I'm Mark!</h1>

 <p>Hi!
 I'm a developer who has been primarily working with C++ and Python.
+I currently am attending the University of Toronto at their St. George campus for computer science.
 I have a high interest in <strong>competitive programming</strong> and is where I spend most of my time coding.
 I also enjoy making mini-projects involved with various topics such as web scraping, web development, databases, automation, and more!</p>

 - 📫 How to reach me: **markminpeng@gmail.com**